Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Desember 2024 20.25.06 UTC
+- WIB: Sabtu, 28 Desember 2024 21.23.05 UTC
-- WITA: Sabtu, 28 Desember 2024 21.25.06 UTC
+- WITA: Sabtu, 28 Desember 2024 22.23.05 UTC
-- WIT: Sabtu, 28 Desember 2024 22.25.06 UTC
+- WIT: Sabtu, 28 Desember 2024 23.23.05 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: motivational
+Kategori: friendship